1913 Goodall Cup Finals: The series

-18 August 1913 New South Wales defeat Victoria by a score of 7-4.
-Victoria lead by 1 goal at the end of the first half but New South Wales would run away with the score in the second half.
+18 August 1913 New South Wales defeated Victoria by a score of 7-4.
+Victoria led by 1 goal at the end of the first half but New South Wales would run away with the score in the second half.
 Due to an ankle injury from the second game of the series, Leslie Reid did not play in this game and W. Macrow was substituted in his place.